In addition to our Teacher Training and Protect-A-Band Programs,

 each of which is designed to increase awareness of the dangers of loud sound

 and to promote safe hearing practice by young people.

 We encourage everyone who dines out at restaurants to help us increase awareness about NIHL (Noise Induced Hearing Loss) and the danger of loud sound.
-Download a sound level meter app to your smartphone, then use it to measure the decibel level of surrounding sound at the restaurants you frequent.
-If the sound is too loud, ask the manager to lower the music volume to keep the sound at a safe level.
+Download SoundPrint, a free sound level meter app, to your smartphone, then use it to measure and submit the decibel level of surrounding sound at the restaurants you frequent.
+If the sound is too loud, ask the manager to lower the music volume to keep the sound at a safe and comfortable level.
 Then, share that information with us!

 Students are invited to submit a poster to our annual Design-a-Poster Contest.
 We are looking for posters which educate others about the danger of loud sound and which illustrate ways to protect hearing and prevent Noise-Induced Hearing Loss (NIHL).
 We routinely include poster submissions on our website and awards prizes for the top entries.

 If you are an independent student filmmaker or a student taking a class in a school that has a film department, we invite you to produce your own 30-second PSA about hearing loss in young people.

 Your PSA will automatically be entered into our annual PSA competition and may be featured on our website.
 Each year, Ear Peace: Save Your Hearing Foundation awards prizes to the winning student (and their teacher) for the best production.

 We encourage anyone with a smartphone to add an App that measures the decibel levels wherever you are: at malls, movies, concerts, bars, restaurants, parties, Nascar races, athletic events, etc. Using this type of App enables you to know when the environmental noise level is dangerous so that you can take steps to protect your hearing.